anc2001/notes/cmake/cmake.md

 **Note:** many references to `Qt` can also be replaced by `Qt${QT_VERSION_MAJOR}` for more specificity. e.g. `Qt${QT_VERSION_MAJOR}::Core`

 The main things you will have to edit are
- * `find_package` - QtCreator detects external libraries with this command.
+ * `find_package` - The project includes external libraries with this command.
 This also refers to Qt packages such as `Gui` or `OpenGL`.
 Use this command to include libraries in your project.
     * ex: `find_package(Qt6 COMPONENTS Core)`
     * This [repo](https://github.com/g-truc/glm) contains a folder `glm`.
 Placing this folder in the same directory as CMakeLists.txt with `find_package(glm)` in `CMakeLists.txt` should give the project access to the `glm` library.
  * `add_executable` must have all the `.h` and `.cpp` files in the project included.
 QtCreator will also not see files not included in this.